Biogas Digesters Overview: How They Convert Organic Waste into Renewable Energy

 Biogas digesters are systems designed to convert organic waste into renewable energy through a biological process known as anaerobic digestion.
 In this process, microorganisms break down biodegradable materials such as food waste, agricultural residues, animal manure, and sewage in an oxygen-free environment.
 The result is biogas, a mixture primarily composed of methane and carbon dioxide, which can be used as a clean energy source.

 Biogas digesters exist because societies generate large amounts of organic waste every day.
-When organic waste decomposes in landfills, it produces methane that escapes into the atmosphere and contributes to greenhouse gas emissions.
-Controlled digestion systems capture this methane and convert it into usable energy.
+When this waste decomposes in landfills, it releases methane into the atmosphere, contributing to greenhouse gas emissions.

 • Feedstock input system